Important to come to power to continue public service: PM Modi to BJP workers | Politics

 - India

 Noting that April 6 is the BJP's Foundation Day, a day on which party workers strengthen their resolve towards doing public service, he said, ''To continue this 'Maha Yagya of Jan Seva' (great ritual of public service), coming back to the government and getting the blessings of the people is important.''
-He asked the partymen to reach out to the people and tell them about the works and achievements of his government in the past 10 years, to achieve this goal.
+He asked the partymen to spread the word about the achievements of his government in the past 10 years, to realise this goal.

-Stating that the trust of the people of Karnataka in the BJP has continuously increased, the PM said, ''There is a voice coming from every house -- '4 June-400 paar'.''
+Stating that the trust of the people of Karnataka in the BJP has continuously risen, the PM said, ''There is a voice coming from every house -- '4 June-400 paar'.''
+There is very little time left for the election, and there is a lot of work to do, Modi told the BJP workers, adding, ''My target is that we have to win the booths.
+We have to ensure victory in the polling booths.''
+He sought to know from the workers about the plans to win polling booths, and whether meetings of 'page pramukhs' are being held regularly.

+Calling Mysuru the land of culture and cultural heritage, Modi recalled the works done in the past 10 years towards nurturing cultural heritage, while interacting with a party worker from there, and added, ''They have to be taken to the people.''
+This is the time when the organisation has to put in its best efforts, he said, adding, ''This is the time when we will have to present our report card before the voters.''
+Suggesting that campaigning and confirmation of votes are two different aspects of elections and they are equally important, the prime minister urged the party workers to focus on this.

+''I'm fully confident that you will tell people about the achievements of our government and the work that has happened for the larger good of the society, but along with it prepare a note on the frauds of the Congress government in Karnataka, how they have failed to fulfill the promises made to the people, how they are involved in corruption and how they are involved in factionalism, and inform people about them,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)